whole-communities-whole-health/wcwh-repo-template/README.md

 You have now created a copy of the template with the same files and folder structure.

 ## Next Steps
+Use this repository to upload sample calculations, scripts, data sets etc. that would be userful to a someone who needs to understand the work you do.
 Edit this file to describe what is in your repository and include relevant usage instructions.
 The document GITFLOW.md will give you some tips for working with branches and pull requests in git.